-My aim is that Effectrode pedals must push the limits and take guitar tone to the farthest possible point so that artists are inspired by them.
-All my effects pedals are unique, original and meticulously designed from the ground up, taking several years of research & development before they reach maturity.
-I utilise only the finest audiophile grade polyester capacitors, instrumentation grade resistors, NOS (new old stock) and modern triode tubes operating at proper amp plate voltages (300Volts!) with D.C. powered heaters.
-The signal path is all-tube, class-A circuitry—some designs are very linear and transparent whereas others are gorgeously non-linear and rich in harmonic overtones!
+All Effectrode pedals are unique, original and meticulously designed from the ground up, taking several years to reach maturity.
+We often work with professional musicians to ‘tweak’ (engineering speak for ‘research & development’!) each design to take it as close to perfect as possible.
+Clients include Adrian Legg, Paul Stacey (Oasis and The Black Crowes) Phil Taylor (David Gilmour) and John Verity (Argent).
+Only the finest audiophile components are utilised in the construction of each pedal—polyester coupling capacitors, instrumentation grade resistors, N.O.S. and modern triode tubes operating at real amp plate voltages (300 Volts!).
+The signal path is all-tube, class-A circuitry—some designs are very linear and transparent whereas others are gorgeously non-linear and rich in harmonic overtones.
 These are effects pedals built from the “Right Stuff!”.

 The result of all this obsessive attention to detail are beautiful pedals having more in common with high-end vintage studio equipment than the transistorised stompboxes normally found on guitarists pedalboards.
 For example, the Tube-Vibe is a rebuild of the classic Uni-Vibe effect made famous by Jimi Hendrix except it’s constructed with tubes instead of transistors.
 And the PC-2A compressor is built on an all-tube signal path and photo-optical gain attenuator just like the legendary LA-2A studio compressor.
 The devil really is in the details when it comes to tone and the dynamic response or ‘feel’ of an effect pedal and you can be sure that not one single stone has been left unturned in the unrelenting pursuit to push the limits of design, construction and materials to take guitar tone to the farthest possible point—guitar tone really is rocket science!